 - Why don't OS OpenData products contain Rights of Way information?

 There was a government consultation in 2010 to decide which products to release.
 It was decided that 1:25 000 Colour Scale Raster and 1:50 000 Colour Scale Raster, which contain Rights of Way information, would not be released through OS OpenData.

 - How were the OS OpenData products selected?

-There has been strong support for making some data free, but as a result of the consultation feedback the government decided to make some revisions to the products released in order to better meet the requirements of users.
+There has been strong support for making some data free, but as a result of the consultation feedback the government decided to make some revisions to the products released in order better to meet the requirements of users.

 - How are the OpenData products funded?

 OS Opendata products are funded as a result of a commercial agreement between Central Government and OS, for the licence for OS OpenData and for its on-going maintenance.
 The Government is committed to ensuring a sustainable business model for OS to maintain their high quality data that is recognised worldwide.

 - How often are OS OpenData products updated?